X-ray tube: Microfocus X-ray tube

 Some X-ray examinations (such as, e.g., non-destructive testing and 3-D microtomography) need very high-resolution images and therefore require X-ray tubes that can generate very small focal spot sizes, typically below 50 μm in diameter.
 These tubes are called microfocus X-ray tubes.

 There are two basic types of microfocus X-ray tubes: solid-anode tubes and metal-jet-anode tubes.

 Solid-anode microfocus X-ray tubes are in principle very similar to the Coolidge tube, but with the important distinction that care has been taken to be able to focus the electron beam into a very small spot on the anode.
 Many microfocus X-ray sources operate with focus spots in the range 5-20 μm, but in the extreme cases spots smaller than 1 μm may be produced.

-The major drawback of solid-anode microfocus X-ray tubes is the very low power they operate at.
-In order to avoid melting of the anode the electron-beam power density must be below a maximum value.
+The major drawback of solid-anode microfocus X-ray tubes is their very low operating power.
+To avoid melting the anode, the electron-beam power density must be below a maximum value.
 This value is somewhere in the range 0.4-0.8 W/μm depending on the anode material.
 This means that a solid-anode microfocus source with a 10 μm electron-beam focus can operate at a power in the range 4-8 W.

 In metal-jet-anode microfocus X-ray tubes the solid metal anode is replaced with a jet of liquid metal, which acts as the electron-beam target.
 The advantage of the metal-jet anode is that the maximum electron-beam power density is significantly increased.
 Values in the range 3-6 W/μm have been reported for different anode materials (gallium and tin).
 In the case with a 10 μm electron-beam focus a metal-jet-anode microfocus X-ray source may operate at 30-60 W.

 The major benefit of the increased power density level for the metal-jet X-ray tube is the possibility to operate with a smaller focal spot, say 5 μm, to increase image resolution and at the same time acquire the image faster, since the power is higher (15-30 W) than for solid-anode tubes with 10 μm focal spots.